 WLA does not provide daily bus transportation to or from school.
 Car pools bring many students from outlying areas each day.
 Private busses operate from the Fond du Lac and North Fond du Lac districts, and some students even board with Fond du Lac area families during the school year.

-Wla offers 5 different bus routes to transport students to and from WLA and the Fond du Lac area.
+WLA offers 5 different bus routes to and from WLA and the Fond du Lac area.
 These buses transport students to/from: